Skip to main content

 Be cautious with foods left at room temperature

-In Zambia's warm climate, bacteria can multiply quickly.
-Avoid dishes that have been left unrefrigerated, especially dairy products, meat, and cooked vegetables.
+Zambia's warm climate lets bacteria multiply fast.
+Steer clear of dishes left unrefrigerated, particularly dairy, meat, and cooked vegetables.

 MEDIUM